-Department of Computer Science
+Department of Computer Science College of Natural Sciences and Mathematics

 COSC 581 Special Topics in Computer Science 3 cr.

 Seminar in advanced topics from computer science; content will vary, depending on the interests of the instructor and students (consult department for currently planned topics).
 May be repeated for additional credit.
 Prerequisite: Permission of instructor.